top of page

 Kaya's Embrace | 420 Fest 2026 photo by Chris Collett

-Kaya’s Embrace kicked things off as the Battle of the Bands winner, bringing a reggae fusion sound that fit the festival perfectly.
+Kaya’s Embrace, an Atlanta-based reggae fusion band, kicked things off as the Battle of the Bands winner and brought a sound that fit the festival perfectly.
 Even with people still coming through the gates, they managed to pull attention toward the stage instead of fading into the background.
-That’s not easy in an early slot, especially with the heat already building.

-You could spot some familiar faces in the crowd from the Battle of the Bands finale at the brewery, which added a little extra energy early on.
-They kept the talking to a minimum and let the music carry the set, which worked for the moment.
-Their mix of reggae, rock, and groove-driven rhythms made them stand out, and by the end, more people had worked their way closer to the stage.
-A strong way to open the day.
+The crowd started small but loyal, with people swaying along early on instead of just passing by.
+You could spot some familiar faces from the Battle of the Bands finale at the brewery, which added a little extra energy.
+They kept the talking to a minimum and let the music carry the set, and by the end, more people had worked their way closer.
+A solid way to open the day.

 The Moss